Memellsworth/Project3/drafts/z_obsidian/note_vault/cards/critical path.md

 - [x] Data components used in the project are clearly documented.
 - [x] The dataset contains at least 100 unique records.
-- [ ] A database is used to house the data (SQL, MongoDB, SQLite, etc.).
+- [x] A database is used to house the data (SQL, **MongoDB**, SQLite, etc.).
-- [ ] The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and the chosen database.
+- [x] The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and the chosen database.
 	- [x] python flask api
 	- [x] html/css
 	- [x] javascript
-	- [ ] database connection
+	- [x] database connection

 #### Back End